prateek110790/restaurant_order_bot/README.md

 ## 💪 Areas for Improvement

+- Add streaming support - currently outputs answer in one big dump which leaves the user waiting for a while and decreases UX.
 - Integrate with a social media platform, e.g. Facebook Messenger or Instagram.
 Chatbots need to be native to wherever a business uses them.
 Exposing this as an API would enable this.
 - Improve output rendering with markdown to give a more pleasing UI.
 Instead of a wall of text, it would be lovely to get structured output or even output that can handle images or coloured text.
 - Integrate a card payment processor.